Coast, Glen, and Sky Campgrounds Are Closed Due to the Woodward Fire

 This page contains descriptions of the backcountry campgrounds at Point Reyes National Seashore.
 Point Reyes National Seashore only offers backcountry hike-in and boat-in camping.
 For those who would prefer to camp in or near their vehicle or RV, there are a number of nearby campgrounds in Marin County and along the Sonoma County coastline.
 There are also numerous options for lodging in West Marin.

 Each Point Reyes National Seashore hike-in campground has a vault toilet and a water faucet.
 The water from the faucets is usually potable, but campers should bring along some means of treating the water in case the campground's water treatment system fails, at which time signage would be posted at the water faucet to alert campers that the water is not potable.
 Each 1–6 person campsite has a picnic table, a food storage locker and a charcoal grill.
 Group sites have two picnic tables, two food storage lockers, and one large or two regular charcoal grills.
 To find out more about camping fees and regulations and how to reserve and obtain a backcountry camping permit at Point Reyes, visit our Backcountry Camping page.
-Please be aware, Recreation.gov launched a new site on October 1, 2018, and we want to help you navigate through the transition.
-Please visit the Transitioning to a New Recreation.gov section on our Backcountry Camping page for more details.
-To find out more about overnight kayaking and boating on Tomales Bay, visit our Kayaking page.
+To find out more about overnight kayaking and boating on Tomales Bay, visit our Guide to Low Impact Boat Camping page and our Kayaking page.

 Glen Campground is a quiet and secluded camp deep within a wooded valley protected from ocean breezes.
 The shortest hike to this camp is a moderate 7.4 km (4.6 miles) by foot along the Bear Valley Glen Trails.
 To access Glen Campground by bicycle, start at the Five Brooks Trailhead, follow the Stewart Trail to the Glen Trail, then north to the Glen Camp Loop, and finish by descending to Glen Campground.
 This is a strenuous 10.1 km (6.3 mile) bike ride.
 It is a 4 km (2.5 mile) strenuous hike to the beach at Wildcat Camp.
-No groups, horses, or pack animals are allowed at Glen Camp.
+No groups (e.g., parties of more than six people), horses, or pack animals are allowed at Glen Camp.
 Twelve individual sites.
-Aerial photo/map of Glen Campground.
+Download the aerial photo/map of Glen Campground.
 (206 KB PDF)

 Sky Campground is located on the western side of Mt.
 Wittenberg at an elevation of 310 meters (1025 feet).
 In clear weather, it has a sweeping view of Point Reyes, Drakes Bay, and the Pacific Ocean.
 The easiest and shortest approach is a 2.2 km (1.4 miles) moderate uphill hike or bicycle ride from the Sky Trailhead (elevation 250 meters [840 feet]) on Limantour Road.
-It is a steep 6.4 km (4 miles) hike down to the beach.
+For a more challenging hike, park at the Bear Valley Trailhead to engage in a 4.3 km (2.7 mile) steep uphill hike via the Mt.
+Wittenberg or Meadow trails.
+It is a steep 6.4 km (4 miles) hike down to the beach via either the Woodward Valley or Fire Lane trails.
 Eleven individual sites and one group site.
-Aerial photo/map of Sky Campground.
+Download the aerial photo/map of Sky Campground.
 (233 KB PDF)

 Tomales Bay boat-in camping is allowed on west side National Park beaches north of Tomales Bay State Park's northern border (i.e., north of Indian Beach and Duck Cove).
 These beaches are tidally influenced and generally are small sandy coves backed against steep cliffs.
 Campers on Tomales Bay beaches must arrive by boat and may not hike, bike, or ride horses to the beaches.
 Overnight parking for boat-in campers is prohibited within Point Reyes National Seashore (i.e., along the Pierce Point and L Ranch Roads and at the Marshall Beach Trailhead) and Tomales Bay State Park.
 All waste (including human) must be removed.
 Disposing of human waste in the bay or onto park beaches is prohibited, so campers must bring portable facilities or limit camping to Marshall Beach and Tomales Beach, where vault toilets are available.
 There is no potable water available.
-Twenty permits are available each day—nine for parties of 1 to 6 people, eight for parties of 7 to 14 people, and three for parties of 15 to 25 people.
-Map of Tomales Bay Boat-in Campsites.
+Twenty permits are available each day—nine for parties of 1 to 6 people and eleven for parties of 7 to 12 people.
+Download the Tomales Bay Boat-in Camping Map.
 (1,798 KB PDF)